nmoschkin/KuCoin.NET/README.md

 __ATTENTION__: __READ INSTALLATION INSTRUCTIONS VERY CAREFULLY__

-This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

 July 17th, 2021: __Feature Complete!__ Extensive documenting of code and objects is taking place.
 The final form of the library is pretty much set.
 Testing on trading functions has yet to begin.

 ## Installation